 Description of Nominees

-The following tables give information as of December 31, 2022, about the nominees for election to the board, including their background and key qualifications relevant to serving on our board.
-All nominees except Angeline G. Chen are current directors of Stantec.
+The following tables give information as of December 31, 2023, about the nominees for election to the board, including their background and key qualifications relevant to serving on our board.
+All nominees are current directors of Stantec.